 will show all tracks matching the query string love.
-Any unadorned word like this matches anywhere in a track's metadata, so you'll see all the tracks with "love" in their title, in their album name, in the artist, and so on.
+By default any unadorned word like this matches in a track's title, artist, album name, album artist, genre and comments.
+See below on how to search other fields.

 For example, this is what I might see when I run the command above: